Aeroluna/LunaCoopMod/README.md

 - Changed Void Stasis to target air units and no longer make the unit invulnerable.

 Ever get annoyed when your Dark Templar would run in and automatically stasis Missile Turrets you were trying to snipe?
 Removing the invulnerability makes it much easier to snipe detection while fighting.
 Being able to stasis air units additionally makes Dark Templar much sneakier against flying detectors like Overseers.

+## Alarak

+- Changed Ascendant shadow trail model to be red.

 ## Stukov